Lawsuit accuses US Olympics, taekwondo stars of sex trafficking

 In response to the lawsuit, the US Olympic Committee said that it is "aggressively exploring and implementing new ways to enhance athlete safety, and prevent and respond to abuse."

 The Lopez brothers did not respond to CNN's request for comment.
-They denied allegations of sexual abuse in 2017 when USA Today reported on the allegations, leading the p laintiffs to also sue them for defamation.
+They denied allegations of sexual abuse in 2017 when USA Today reported on the allegations, leading the plaintiffs to also sue them for defamation.

 The women are seeking damages to be determined at trial.